-- L6.1 A mature, differentiated understanding of the nature and significance of politics as a human activity (KU) - L6.2 The ability to analyse critically a range of normative, ethical and behavioural issues in the study of politics in the context of cognate disciplines (KU) - L6.3 A detailed understanding of critical approaches in political theory, their elaboration by key theorists, and their contribution to political analysis (KU) - L6.4 A detailed understanding of policy processes in national, international and multilevel- governance contexts and the ability to think creatively about context-specific policy alternatives and potential outcomes (KU) - L6.5 An awareness of the dynamic nature of politics and the relevance of the time context in politics (KU) - L6.6 An awareness of the burden of responsibility in documenting continuity and change within (global) politics, especially as it relates to questions of violence, gender, race, nation and statehood.
+- L6.1 A mature, differentiated understanding of the nature and significance of politics as a human activity (KU) - L6.2 Understanding of the primary characteristics of sovereignty as a contested concept and practice within Politics and International Relations and to link these to the changing frontiers of 'identity' and 'belonging' within local, national and global communities (KU) - L6.3 The ability to analyse critically a range of normative, ethical and behavioural issues in the study of Politics and International Relations in the context of cognate disciplines (KU) - L6.4 A detailed understanding of critical approaches in Politics and International Relations theory, their elaboration by key theorists, and their contribution to political analysis (KU) - L6.5 An awareness of the dynamic nature of politics and international relations, particularly as it relates to guestions of violence, gender, race, nation and statehood (KU)

+- L6.6 An awareness of the burden of responsibility in documenting continuity and change within (global) politics, especially as it relates to questions of violence, gender, race, nation and statehood.
 (GA) - L6.7 An appropriate range of analytical and professionally relevant skills to facilitate access to employment or further study and an awareness of the potential opportunities open to graduates of social science disciplines (KTS) - L6.8 An ability to conduct their own political research, whether qualitative or quantitative, informed by appropriate research methodologies and theoretical frameworks.
 (KTS) - L6.9 An ability to reflect on individual performance and respond to constructive criticism, evidenced by engagement with feedback and guidance as part of a resilient learning culture fostered throughout the degree (PPP)